devlaam/Leucine/README.md

   // some startup code

   /* Handle all incoming letters. */
-  protected def receive(letter: MyActor): Unit = letter match
+  protected def receive(letter: MyActor.Letter): Unit = letter match
     case Text(data) => println(data)
     case Terminated => stopNow

 object MyActor :
-  /* Base type of all MyActor Letters, sealed because that enables the compiler to see if we handled them all. */ sealed trait Letter extends Actor.Letter
+  /* Base type of all MyActor Letters, sealed to see if we handled them all. */ sealed trait Letter extends Actor.Letter
-  /* Letter that sends some text*/ case class Text(data: String) extends Letter
+  /* Letter that sends some text */ case class Text(data: String) extends Letter
   /* Letter that indicates we are done. */ case object Terminated extends Letter